 Stepper motors require a motor driver, said everybody.
-So I started searching around for "why" information, and a recommendation.
+So you start searching around for "why" information, and a recommendation.

 General information was plentiful.
 But picking a specific driver, and configuring it, was confusing and intimidating.

 "Stepper motors require a stepper controller to energize the phases in a timely sequence to make the motor turn," says Adafruit.

 A couple of electrical engineers also address the question on Quora.

 "A motor driver is a little current amplifier; the function of motor drivers is to take a low-current control signal and then turn it into a higher-current signal that can drive a motor, says Future Electronics.